trichter/obspyh5/README.rst

 Saves and writes ObsPy streams to hdf5 files.
 Stats attributes are preserved if they are numbers, strings, UTCDateTime objects or numpy arrays.
-You can use it as a plugin to obspy or you can use the internal api e.g. to iterate over traces in a huge hdf5 file.
+Its best used as a plugin to obspy.

 Installation
 ^^^^^^^^^^^^